 GALVANIZED: Homes that were built between the 1950s and the 1980s may find galvanized steel pipes make up most, if not all, of their water supply or drainage system.
 Galvanized steel became the main alternative to lead piping in the 1960s, but it was slowly replaced when copper piping entered the scene.
 Although it is extremely strong, it only lasts about 20 to 50 years before it needs to be replaced.
 The main issue of using galvanized steel pipes, particularly as the water supply line, is that these pipes rust as they get older and leak into the potable water.

-ORANGEBURG: Last, but not least, is the Orangeburg pipe.
-Manufactured in Orangeburg, NY, these pipes were mostly constructed of wood fibers and, thus, were very lightweight and fragile.
+ORANGEBURG: Manufactured in Orangeburg, NY, these pipes were mostly constructed of wood fibers and, thus, were very lightweight and fragile.
 Not only do they collapse easily under pressure, but they also absorb moisture.
 Although they have a lifespan of 50 years, most Orangeburg pipes don’t actually last that long.
 It’s recommended that this plumbing gets replaced as soon as possible to avoid a sewer collapse and all of its resulting consequences.

-If your home has lead, polybutylene, or Orangeburg piping, time is of the essence.
+If your home has any bad plumbing pipes, time is of the essence.
 Contact Radiant and inquire about a plumbing replacement in and around the Austin, TX, area today!
-We’re here to keep your plumbing happy!
+We also complete water heater installation as well as AC and furnace replacement services, and more.
+We’re here to keep your plumbing and home happy!